lauramoon/TicTacToe-python/README.md

 # TicTacToe
 Play tic tac toe in the command line like it's 1984!

+Note: trying to figure out why Visual Studio only uploaded the git files and not the whole solution.
+The whole thing will be up shortly, hopefully...

 Enter 'python TicTacToe.py' in the comand line to play.

 There are 3 modes for the computer move selection: